Black Water for soprano & piano

 The concert premiere of Black Water was given by Jean McDonald (soprano) and Robin Guy (piano) on March 29, 1995 at the University of Northern Iowa; it was later recorded by these artists for a 2006 release on the innova label.
 In March, 2012, it was given its Australian concert premiere in a Co-Opera presentation at the Adelaide Fringe Festival featuring Karen Fitz-Gibbon (soprano) and Julie Sargeant (piano).

 On April 29, 2016, the Center for Contemporary Opera presented the stage premiere of Black Water as a part of a sold-out double bill in the Thalia Theater at New York City’s Symphony Space.
-The extraordinary soprano, Laura Bohn, accompanied by pianist Isabella Dawis, revealed a performance of Black Water that was a deeply emotional and powerful theatrical experience.
-Directed by Eugenia Arsenis with music direction by Lidiya Yankovskaya, this exceptional creative team designed an inspiring operatic production that fully realized this tragic story of a young woman’s suffering and death.
+The soprano, Laura Bohn, was accompanied by pianist Isabella Dawis.
+This premiere was directed by Eugenia Arsenis with music direction by Lidiya Yankovskaya.

 - soprano, piano

 - ca. 41:00